metabiswadeep/cpdb-backend-cups/README.md

 ## Running

 The backend is auto-activated when a frontend runs; So no need to run it explicitly.
-However, if you wish to see the debug statements at the backend, you can run  `print_backend_cups`.
+However, if you wish to see the debug statements at the backend, you can run  `/usr/lib/print-backends/cups`.